OBBB Act Tax Law Changes: What Advisors Need to Know Now

 Stack charitable giving for retirees

-For clients 70½ and older, qualified charitable distributions (QCDs) remain one of the most efficient giving tools, with a limit of $108,000 per person in 2025 under the “first dollar out” rule.
+For clients 70½ and older, qualified charitable distributions (QCDs) remain one of the most efficient giving tools, especially in reducing RMD tax burdens.
+With a limit of $108,000 per person in 2025 under the “first dollar out” rule, this can provide a great opportunity for clients who are not reliant on RMDs as their main retirement income source or have enough surplus to cover their needs plus the donation.

 Time Roth conversions with care